sfirke/tabyl/vignettes/tabyls.md

   table formatting provided by SPSS.

 `tabyl()` is an approach to tabulating variables that addresses these shortcomings.
-It’s part of the janitor package because counting is such a fundamental part of data cleaning and exploration.
+It’s part of the tabyl package because counting is such a fundamental part of data cleaning and exploration.

 `tabyl()` is tidyverse-aligned and is primarily built upon the dplyr and